Orbit has been a proud B Corp since 2013. Not sure what a Certified B Corp is? Keep reading, I’ll explain.

-Four times a year, Orbit has what we call SOTO (State Of The Orbit), which is an all-company meeting.
+- Four times a year, Orbit has what we call SOTO (State of the Orbit), which is an all-company meeting.
 During SOTO, Todd, our CEO, shares the financial health of the company with all of the employees.
-Then we usually do something really fun, but I digress…

-Last year we had an “Orbit Electronic Recycling Project” where everyone brought in their used electronics to be recycled.
+- Every year we have an “Orbit Electronic Recycling Project” where everyone brings in their used electronics to be recycled.
 We used ARCOA recycling to come and pick up an entire truckload of recyclable goodies.

-Orbit is a virtually a paperless company, and we have recycling at the office.
+- Orbit is virtually a paperless company, and we have recycling at the office.

-Every year Orbit heads up the Chicago Cause.
-Chicago Cause is a philanthropic partnership with five other Chicago companies, where we donate over $50,000 in web marketing services.
-Orbit donates a free website worth over $20,000.
+- Every year Orbit heads up the Chicago Cause.
+Chicago Cause is a philanthropic partnership with other Chicago companies.
+Together we’ve donated over $660,000 in marketing services, including web design, digital marketing, SEO and content strategy to local Chicago nonprofits.

-Over the holidays, we held a food drive for the Chicago Food Depository.
+- We’ve held food drives for the Chicago Food Depository.